peter1357908/cosc-60-computer-networks/lab3/README.md

 * There are 6 types of MRT transmissions (each of them corresponds to an integer as defined in `mrt.h` as well):
   1. `RCON`: a connection request, in which the sender includes the preferred initial fragment number (set to be 0 in the implementation)
   1. `ACON`: acknowledgement for RCON, in which the receiver acknowledges the initial fragment number and start expecting the next fragment as the DATA fragment.
-The receiver also advertises for its current window size in this type of transmission.
+The receiver advertises for its current window size (the first, non-duplicate ACON should contain the max window size) for this connection in `ACON`.
   1. `DATA`: a data transmission, with its corresponding fragment number.
+An empty DATA transmission with a special fragment number is one sent purely to keep the connection alive (more in section below).
   1. `ADAT`: acknowledgement for DATA , in which the receiver acknowledges that all fragments, up to the included fragment number, are already either processed or buffered in the receiver window.
+The receiver also advertises for its current window size in `ADAT`.
   1. `RCLS`: a disconnection request, which the sender only sends after making sure that the sender has nothing buffered to send anymore (in other words, all sent data's acknowledges are correctly received).
 As a result, no fragment number is necessary here (it will only be sent after the last sent fragment is acknowledged).
   1. `ACLS`: acknowledgement for RCLS; nothing special - in fact, all this transmission has is a hash and a type of `ACLS`.
 It is not very useful, either, due to how `RCLS` is designed (the sender can start packing up immediately after sending out an `RCLS`).